LADENBURG THALM/SH SH Increases Zynex (NASDAQ:ZYXI) Price Target to $28.00

-Zynex (NASDAQ:ZYXI – Get Rating) had its target price upped by equities researchers at LADENBURG THALM/SH SH from $27.00 to $28.00 in a report issued on Tuesday, The Fly reports.
-The firm presently has a “buy” rating on the stock.
-LADENBURG THALM/SH SH’s price objective indicates a potential upside of 138.30% from the company’s current price.
+Zynex (NASDAQ:ZYXI – Get Rating) had its price objective raised by LADENBURG THALM/SH SH from $27.00 to $28.00 in a report published on Tuesday, The Fly reports.
+LADENBURG THALM/SH SH currently has a buy rating on the stock.

-Other analysts also recently issued reports about the company.
-Piper Sandler upgraded Zynex from a “neutral” rating to an “overweight” rating and upped their price objective for the company from $10.00 to $18.00 in a research report on Friday, January 6th.
-HC Wainwright dropped their target price on Zynex from $21.00 to $20.00 and set a “buy” rating for the company in a research note on Tuesday, March 14th.
+A number of other analysts have also commented on ZYXI.
+HC Wainwright lowered their target price on shares of Zynex from $21.00 to $20.00 and set a buy rating for the company in a report on Tuesday, March 14th.
+Piper Sandler raised shares of Zynex from a neutral rating to an overweight rating and lifted their target price for the stock from $10.00 to $18.00 in a report on Friday, January 6th.

-A number of large investors have recently added to or reduced their stakes in the company.
-Rice Hall James & Associates LLC lifted its position in shares of Zynex by 13.4% during the first quarter.
-Rice Hall James & Associates LLC now owns 64,870 shares of the company’s stock worth $404,000 after purchasing an additional 7,645 shares during the last quarter.
-Swiss National Bank lifted its holdings in Zynex by 17.8% in the first quarter.
-Swiss National Bank now owns 54,310 shares of the company’s stock worth $338,000 after purchasing an additional 8,210 shares during the period.
-JPMorgan Chase & Co. boosted its holdings in shares of Zynex by 14.8% in the first quarter.
+A number of hedge funds and other institutional investors have recently made changes to their positions in ZYXI.
+Rice Hall James & Associates LLC boosted its position in shares of Zynex by 13.4% during the first quarter.
+Rice Hall James & Associates LLC now owns 64,870 shares of the company’s stock worth $404,000 after purchasing an additional 7,645 shares in the last quarter.
+Swiss National Bank lifted its position in Zynex by 17.8% in the 1st quarter.
+Swiss National Bank now owns 54,310 shares of the company’s stock valued at $338,000 after acquiring an additional 8,210 shares in the last quarter.
+JPMorgan Chase & Co. lifted its position in Zynex by 14.8% in the 1st quarter.
 JPMorgan Chase & Co. now owns 220,923 shares of the company’s stock valued at $1,376,000 after acquiring an additional 28,415 shares in the last quarter.
-Raymond James Financial Services Advisors Inc. bought a new position in Zynex during the 1st quarter valued at $66,000.
-Finally, Bank of New York Mellon Corp boosted its stake in Zynex by 14.9% during the first quarter.
-Bank of New York Mellon Corp now owns 210,580 shares of the company’s stock valued at $1,312,000 after buying an additional 27,369 shares in the last quarter.
-28.64% of the stock is owned by institutional investors and hedge funds.
+Raymond James Financial Services Advisors Inc. bought a new stake in Zynex in the 1st quarter valued at $66,000.
+Finally, Bank of New York Mellon Corp lifted its position in Zynex by 14.9% in the 1st quarter.
+Bank of New York Mellon Corp now owns 210,580 shares of the company’s stock valued at $1,312,000 after acquiring an additional 27,369 shares in the last quarter.
+28.64% of the stock is owned by institutional investors.

 Zynex, Inc engages in the design, manufacture, and marketing of medical devices.
 It sells electrotherapy medical devices used for pain management and rehabilitation.
 It also develops a new blood volume monitor for use in hospitals and surgery centers.
 The company was founded by Thomas Sandgaard in 1996 and is headquartered in Englewood, CO.